xdividr/dreamcloud-docs/source/dreamcompute/tutorials/configure-mysql-on-debian-or-ubuntu.rst

     localhost), meaning that the MySQL service will only be accessible from the instance it is installed on.
-If you want to connect to it from other DreamCompute instances, you can change this to your instances IPv4 or IPv6 private ip address.
-If you want to connect to it from anywhere and not just DreamCompute instances, you can provide the instances floating IPv4 address, or if the security group allows public IPv6 ingress/egress then your IPv6 address as well.
-Here is what an IPv6 configured mysql bind variable looks like:
+If you want to connect to it from other DreamCompute instances, you can change this to your instances IPv4 or IPv6 IP address.
+Here is what an IPv6 configured mysql bind variable looks
+    like:

 .. code::